Marticar001/portfolio/data_engineering/IBM Data Engineering Professional Certificate/Notes for Portfolio later.md

     - Understand exceptions
     - Handle the exceptions

 I barely understood anything about creating a Class....lets revisit.
 That Circle analogy made no sense.
-Lets revisit.
+Maybe my brain was just down learning at that point.